Missing large

 In the final panel, the second sign reads: “Johnny Carson – What’s the best way an aspiring starlet can get into Hollywood?
 Bette Davis – ‘Take Fountain.’”
 This refers to Fountain Avenue.
 The story, which has been circulating since the late 1990s, is probably apocryphal.

-4. 12 months ago on Sherman's Lagoon
+4. about 1 year ago on Sherman's Lagoon

 I don’t suppose that anyone really thought the word was onomatopoeic, but I was curious as to the actual origin.
 It derives from the Russian for “white.”